Seiger/sTask/docs/pages/getting-started.md

 }
 ```

-3. Verify your worker is in a valid Composer package and not in system namespaces (Illuminate, Symfony, etc.)
+2. Verify your worker is in a valid Composer package and not in system namespaces (Illuminate, Symfony, etc.)

+3. Access the Workers tab in admin interface to trigger automatic discovery

 ### Permission Issues